shameer2001/a-virtual-solar-system/README.md

 The final total potential energy of the system is -5.50335e-07 \
 The final total energy of the system is 1.03978

+### Comment:
+The energy increases as the timestep size increases.
+In other words, the simulation gets less accurate as the larger timestep size.

 <br/><br/>